 Similar to planning sessions, alignment meetings outline goals and ensure everyone understands what needs to be done and why.

 These meetings are typically held at the start of a new project and include allocating roles and responsibilities.
-When everyone understands the goal, it allows for better communication and understanding.
+When everyone understands the goal, it allows for better and effective communication and understanding.